mustaque369/SQL_Project_Music_Store_Analysis/sql_questions.md

 ```
 ## Questions set-3 (Advance)

-### Q1: Find how much amount spent by each customer on artist?
-### Write a query to return customer name,artist name and total spent.
+### Q1: Find how much amount spent by each customer on the artist.
+Write a query to return the customer name, artist name, and total spent.

 ```
 WITH best_selling_artist AS (